regmtait/regmtait.co.uk/1-about.md

 ---

-Hi there.
+Hello there.
 I’m a freelance web designer based in Hull.
 I’m firstly a web designer, and also offer branding work and illustration.

 It’s a complicated world.
 I favour simple design and lean development that focuses on communicating messages clearly and intelligently.
 I specialise in taking the time to craft exactly what my clients and their customers need—with no unnecessary bloat.